withrobot/oCam/Software/oCam_viewer_Linux/README.md

 - libv4l  (video for linux Two)
 - libudev (udev, the device manager for the Linux kernel)

-1.Download source three from github.
+1.Download all the sources from github.
 - using SVN checkout
 ```
 $ cd YOUR_WORKING_DIRECTORY